Try these 12 easy steps, sure to help you transition back into the workforce after a career break.

 Why are you going back to work?
 Is it to do the same thing or something different, perhaps because your interests or priorities have shifted?
 How much do you want to work — full time, part time?
-Check out this piece on Forbes.com, which discusses asking yourself if you are really ready, building up your confidence, and more.
+Use this worksheet to be clear about how you want to work.

 This is a key first step to take before focusing on your job search.